wip-abramson/aries-jupyter-playground/README.md

 `./manage.sh stop` - this terminates the containers but persists the volumes.
 Specifically the agent wallet storage held in postgres-db's

 `./manage.sh down` - terminate containers and delete all volumes

+## Running on a VM

+See this [ansible playbook](https://github.com/wip-abramson/playground-ansible) and repository README for simplified instructions

 ## Writing Business Logic